kura/blackhole/README.rst

 accept
 ~~~~~~

-Accept all email with code 250, 251, 252 or 253
+Accept all email with code 250, 251, 252 or 253.

 boounce
 ~~~~~~~

-Bounce all email with a random code, excluding 250, 251, 252, 253
+Bounce all email with a random code, excluding 250, 251, 252, 253.

 random
 ~~~~~~

-Randomly accept or bounce all email with a random code
+Randomly accept or bounce all email with a random code.

 unavailable
 ~~~~~~~~~~~

-Server always respondes with code 421 - service is unavailable
+Server always respondes with code 421 - service is unavailable.

 offline
 ~~~~~~~

-Server always responds with code 521 - server does not accept mail
+Server always responds with code 521 - server does not accept mail.

 rc.d
 ----